jr0d/mercury/README.md

+**Under Construction**
 ![alt tag](project_mercury.png)

 # Welcome
 This is the mercury project repository.
-Here you will find the full mercury source code and documentation related to developers.
+Here you will find the full mercury source code and documentation targeted at developers.
-User and System Administration documentation will be available at a later time and, hopefully, more formal than a simple README
+User and System Administration documentation will be available at a later time.

 ## Overview
 **Mercury is a set of services, agents, and libraries designed for the